TS22082/GH_guide/README.md

 ![Alt Text](./assets/check_and_delete.gif)

-## Finishing Up

 At this point you are on master, the code has been update, and you are ready to create a new branch to start working on a new feature.

-changes that will be deleted

 # Versioning